dreadflopp/dreads_modlist_patches/README.md

 1. Right click on *Nemesis_Engine\Nemesis Unlimited Behavior Engine.exe* and choose *Add as Executable*.
 1. A dialog box opens asking for a name of the executable.
 Accept the default name by clicking *OK*.

-# Post installation
+# Post Installation: Final steps

-## Create output folders
+## Create output data listings

-Some tools outputs data.
-To keep the data seperated, output folders will be created.
-The output folders will be placed in Mod Organizer 2's mods folder.
-The data output will be treated as installed mods by Mod Organizer 2.
+Some tools used during the post installation steps outputs data.
+To keep the data seperated, output mod listings will be created.

-**Instructions to create output data folders**
+**Instructions to create output data mods**

 Create a seperator to keep things tidy: